 Let’s look at reasons to go mobile and stay mobile:

 Wherever you and your equipment can go, you can work.
 This may be in clients’ homes, in a veterinary practice, in a yard, or at a show – you can be where you are most needed when you are most needed.

-The convenience for your client of your coming to their home can be one of the biggest selling points of your business.
-For many, traveling with their pets for treatments is just not an option.
-This is especially so for those of us treating horses – regular traveling by the owner is costly, time-consuming and high risk, and your mobility will be highly valued.
+The convenience for the client of your coming to their home can be one of the biggest selling points of your business.
+For many, travelling with their pets for treatments is just not an option.
+This is especially so for those of us treating horses – regular travelling by the owner is costly, time-consuming and high-risk, and your mobility will be highly valued.
 But there are advantages of home treatments for other pet owners, too.
 Busy professionals may lack the time to come to you during office hours, and the convenience of a home visit can be a strong selling point.

 All animals are more comfortable in their home environment than elsewhere.
 This means you have a calm, relaxed animal to start with, making your treatments more effective, specific and pleasurable for everyone involved.

 By being present in a client’s home, you can be more accurate and effective in your evaluation and treatment, since you’re able to take the home environment into consideration.
 You can assess the advantages and disadvantages of the home environment, noting specific things that may have to be changed for the animal’s stage of rehabilitation.
 You can also tailor an exercise program based on the environment you see around you.

 Seeing patients out on the road gives you the opportunity to travel, to see and explore your area or even your country.
 What an incredible advantage, and what a pleasure to be able to take a road trip and get paid for it!

 For some of us, there is nothing worse than sticking to a routine day in and day out.
 The ability to set your own schedule, allowing for a balance of marketing efforts, conferences, personal commitments and of course clients, is magic!